End User Agreement

 If we believe that you’ve engaged in any of these activities, we may take a number of actions to protect AO Pay, its customers and others at any time at our sole discretion.
 The actions we may take include, but are not limited to, the following:

-- If you’ve violated our Acceptable Use Policy, or if you are a seller and receive funds for transactions that violate the Acceptable Use Policy, then you’re also responsible for damages to AO Pay caused by your violation of this policy; or
+(i) If you’ve violated our Acceptable Use Policy, which policy is available on the AO Pay website, or if you are a seller and receive funds for transactions that violate the Acceptable Use Policy, then you’re also responsible for damages to AO Pay caused by your violation of this policy; or

 If we close your AO Pay account or terminate your use of the AO Pay services for any reason, we’ll provide you with notice of our actions and make any unrestricted funds held in your AO Pay account available for withdrawal.